minibolt-guide/minibolt/guide/bonus/bitcoin/testnet.md

 The rest of the Fulcrum guide is exactly the same to the mainnet.

-### **BTC RPC Explorer**
+### **Blockchain Explorer**

-Follow the complete guide from the beginning, when you arrive to the ["Configuration section"](../../bitcoin/blockchain-explorer.md#configuration) section.
+Follow the complete Blockchain Explorer guide from the beginning, when you arrive to the ["Configuration section"](../../bitcoin/blockchain-explorer.md#configuration) section.
 Set the next lines with the next values instead of the existing for mainnet.

   ```sh
   $ nano /home/btcrpcexplorer/btc-rpc-explorer/.env --linenumbers